-Taylor Swift is a mega-star, and her profile as a celebrity and as a marketing genius can overshadow her musical abilities.
-Opinions on Swift are wildly diverse – in some quarters she’s dismissed as disposable music for teenage girls, while in others she’s highly respected as a songwriter and recording artist.
+Taylor Swift is a mega-star, and her profile as a celebrity can overshadow her musical abilities.
+Opinions on Swift are wildly diverse – in some quarters she’s dismissed as disposable music for teenage girls.
+In others she’s highly respected as a songwriter and recording artist.

-Swift is an adept songwriter, particularly as a lyricist, utilising her storytelling abilities to pepper her songs with interesting details and memorable phrases.
-She’s equally capable with upbeat, poppy material and slower, more brooding tracks.
+Swift is an adept songwriter, particularly as a lyricist.
+Her storytelling abilities allow her to pepper her songs with interesting details and memorable phrases.
+Swift’s equally capable with upbeat, poppy material and slower, more brooding tracks.
 Her songs are straightforward musically, and she operates in the mainstream contexts of pop and country-pop.
 It’s an interesting exercise to try to find comparisons for her in pop music’s past – Swift is equal parts a carefully manicured image-maker like Madonna and an uncluttered and robust songwriter like Carole King or Tom Petty.

-Starting her career young, Swift has already built a very respectable back catalogue where each of her seven albums to date has a different flavour.
-She has beloved deep cuts – lots of her dedicated fans gravitate to lengthy, soul-baring tracks like ‘All Too Well’ and ‘Dear John’.
-2020’s Folklore and Evermore show that she still has plenty of ideas, 15 years into her recording career.
+Starting her career young, Swift has already built a very respectable back catalogue where almost of her albums have a unique flavour.
+As well as hit singles like ‘Shake It Off’ and ‘We Are Never Ever Getting Back Together’, Swift also has beloved deep cuts.
+Dedicated fans gravitate to lengthy, soul-baring tracks like ‘All Too Well’ and ‘Dear John’.
+2020’s Folklore and Evermore show that she still has plenty of ideas, fifteen years into her recording career.

 Taylor Swift’s Albums Ranked from Worst to Best

 #9 – Taylor Swift